November 1918 insurgency in Alsace–Lorraine: National Council of Alsace-Lorraine

 The revolutionary events unfolding in Strasbourg hastened the process: the Landtag was thus convened on 11 November at the Palace of the Diet of Alsace-Lorraine.
 Inspired by the examples of national councils formed in Czechoslovakia, Poland, and Bukovina following the collapse of Austria-Hungary, the Alsatian and Lorraine deputies proclaimed themselves the "National Council of Alsace-Lorraine" (Nationalrat), led by Eugène Ricklin.
 Claiming to be the legitimate bearer of sovereignty, this council of notables resolved to sit in permanent session—alongside Strasbourg's two other centres of power: the bourgeois municipal council and the workers' and soldiers' council—given the seriousness of the situation.
 The National Council was recognised beyond Alsace-Lorraine by the Council of People's Deputies in Berlin (the official government of the Reich) and even received congratulations from Reichskanzler Friedrich Ebert.
 In Strasbourg, the MSPD Eugène Imbs and Laurent Meyer, members of both the commission and the executive committee of the workers' and soldiers' councils, were tasked with maintaining communication between the new body and their own organisation.

 Following the resignation of Schwander and the Hauss government, an administrative commission (Verwaltungsausschuß) was established to handle day-to-day affairs.
 This commission instructed civil servants to remain in their posts to ensure continuity of administration during the political transition.
-It continued to organise supplies, oversee the return of refugees, and manage the demobilisation of Alsatian-Lorraine soldiers.
+It continued to organise supplies, oversee the return of refugees, and manage the demobilisation of Alsace-Lorraine soldiers.
 It also negotiated a swift end to the railway workers' strike.
 However, the notables had to contend with the workers' and soldiers' councils.
-While the MSPD led National Council initially intended to proclaim Alsace-Lorraine's annexation to France on 13 November, it was forced to postpone this declaration due to threats from Captain Reinartz.
+While the MSPD led the National Council, which had initially intended to proclaim Alsace-Lorraine's annexation by France on 13 November, it was forced to postpone the declaration due to threats from Captain Reinartz.